-- Eat five or six small meals throughout the day instead of three large meals.
+- Eat 5-6 small meals throughout the day instead of 3 large meals.

 - Eat low-fiber foods—Low-fiber foods include white bread, white rice or noodles, creamed cereals, ripe bananas, canned or cooked fruit without skins, cottage cheese, yogurt without seeds, eggs, mashed or baked potatoes without the skin, pureed vegetables, chicken, or turkey without the skin, and fish.

 - Foods that cause gas, such as dried beans, cabbage, broccoli, and soy products